Defense (legal)

 In a civil proceeding or criminal prosecution under the common law or under statute, a defendant may raise a defense (or defence) (Note: The traditional spelling "defence" was used in both American English and British English as late as the 1930s.
-Since then, Americans have come to regard "defence" as a British affectation and they use "defense" instead.) in an effort to avert civil liability or criminal conviction.
+Since then, Americans have come to regard "defence" as a British affectation and "defense" is the American norm today.) in an effort to avert civil liability or criminal conviction.
 A defense is put forward by a party to defeat a suit or action brought against the party, and may be based on legal grounds or on factual claims.

 Besides contesting the accuracy of an allegation made against the defendant in the proceeding, the defendant may also make allegations against the prosecutor or plaintiff or raise a defense, arguing that, even if the allegations against the defendant are true, the defendant is nevertheless not liable.
 Acceptance of a defense by the court completely exonerates the defendant and not merely mitigates the liability.

 The defense phase of a trial occurs after the prosecution phase, that is, after the prosecution "rests".
 Other parts of the defense include the opening and closing arguments and the cross-examination during the prosecution phase.

 Since a defense is raised by the defendant in a direct attempt to avoid what would otherwise result in liability, the defendant typically holds the burden of proof.
 For example, a defendant who is charged with assault may claim provocation, but they would need to prove that the plaintiff had provoked the defendant.